dvollrath/Crops/Drafts/Constraint-Reply.md

 3. We discuss the results in Young's recent paper on urban/rural migration, which documents the substantial movement of people back and forth between those areas, and how the data is consistent with an equalization of wages (per unit of human capital) across those areas.
 Further, we discuss results in a working paper by Hicks, Kleemans, Yi, and Miguel showing similar results using longitudinal data.
 They have individual level controls for human capital (including a crude IQ proxy) and show that conditional on that, wages are equalized, and also that movement is substantial between urban and rural areas.
 4. We use the universe of DHS surveys to look at the questions on migration, mimicking to some degree what Young did in his paper.
 This allows us to document that within developing countries a substantial number of people have moved at some point in their life, and that the share moving recently (last 5 years) is also substantial.
 Further, for a subset of those DHS surveys we have some information on place of origin, and show there is regular movement of people from rural to urban and urban to rural.

 Combined, we use that to justify a conclusion that there is movement across districts within states.
 The substantial movement of people from rural to urban areas (and in reverse) and the wage equalization documented by Young and Hicks et al suggests free mobility between urban and rural areas.
 As many or most districts within states (in particular in developing countries) have negligible urban areas, then urban/rural movement necessarily implies movement between districts.
-Layed on top of that is the absolute small size of these districts, and it appears to us an entirely plausible assumption that mobility between districts occurs.
+Layed on top of that is the absolute small size of these districts, and it appears to us a plausible assumption that mobility between districts occurs.
+For specific exceptions, such as China, there is no change in our results from excluding them (and in fact Chinese districts tend to be excluded from our baseline results because they are capable of growing both temperate and tropical crops).

-In specific cases, the mobility assumption may not hold.
-The obvious example being China.
-We can exclude them from the regressions, with no change in results.
-We can also restrict ourselves only to those countries that have the DHS data that shows movement, and the results hold.

 We think the new Section 3 of the paper, which lays out the theoretical setting to derive the estimation equation, is now more clear.
 It takes the assumptions generated in Section 2, and shows how applying them to our setting allows us to control for unobservables by using state fixed effects.